📞 0409 661 342 | ✉️ contact@cooeetours.com.au | 🕐 Office hours: 7am–7pm AEST, daily

 📱 Connectivity

-eSIM plans via Airalo or Holafly: $30–$80 per country for 15–30 days data.
+eSIM plans via Airalo or Holafly: $30–$80 per country for 15–30 days of data.
 Budget $100 for a multi-country trip.
 Going without data sounds cheap until you're lost in Lima at midnight.

 🚕 Airport transfers